 I want to meet cooks where they are.
 Some people grow up believing stirring a boxed mix together is cooking, and my goal isn’t to create feelings of guilt or shame.
 Instead, I want to introduce people to the pleasure of preparing enjoyable food.

-Nutritionally I’m trying to broaden my palates.
-It’s hard to be healthy—over time—with a three vegetable rotation, but if you’re a three vegetable reader that’s ok, too.
+Nutritionally I’m trying to broaden my palate.
+It’s hard to be healthy—over time—with a three-vegetable rotation, but if you’re a three-vegetable reader, that’s ok, too.
 I’m just saying it’s your starting point.

 Economically and ecologically

 I believe it makes sense to take advantage of seasonal and local products when it is possible.
 I see this as frugality in the broadest sense of the term; it’s making an informed choice to purchase the most beneficial product rather than the one offered at the lowest immediate cost.
 There can be long-term financial impacts caused by short-term savings.
 Supporting a local farmer keeps money in the local economy, including the local tax system, which supports local schools.
-Long term that can impact other companies’ willingness to invest in the area, an educated workforce is important.*
+Long term, that can impact other companies’ willingness to invest in the area, and an educated workforce is important.*

 For the TL;DR crowd, here’s the takeaway.